kitsunekyo/openbim-ifc-playground/readme.md

 3. The browser will ask you to select a folder where the app can write the converted directories / files.
 4. Navigate to the directory of this repository and press "Select folder", to select it as destination.

 > If you can't browse to the repo folder, because its not on your OS file system (eg. when using WSL2), select the "Downloads" folder as directory.
-After the conversion is complete, copy the `serve` folder to your repo.
+After the conversion is complete, copy the `serve` folder and all contents to your repo.

 This will create a `serve` directory in the selected directory, if there isn't one yet.
 For each conversion it will also create a new directory with a UUID to prevent naming conflicts.
 Inside this directory you will find all geometry and json files.

+> Note that for 1.5GB files this can take 45 minutes.

 ### Start the geometry server